santriptmehta/AgriGenie-Project/readme.md

-# 🌾 AgriGenie – AI Chatbot for Farmers & Agribusiness - INPROGRESS
+# 🌾 AgriGenie – AI Chatbot for Farmers & Agribusiness - IN-PROGRESS

 AgriGenie is an AI-powered chatbot designed to assist farmers and agribusinesses by providing smart recommendations, pest identification, weather-based insights, and product guidance in multiple languages.